한국어 거리 시장

 While preparing to start my doctoral studies I took the opportunity to first travel to South Korea to perform, and do some adjunct research on Korean Buddhism, mostly Son (Zen).
 Thus, I ended up travelling to Tongdo, Haein, Bongeun, and Jogye Temples, studying temple architecture, chant practices, Buddhist art, and so on.
 In my studies I saw a few terms repeatedly coming up in the conversations I had with the monks, lay practitioners, and musicians I met, so I thought I would share them with you all.
 Many of them are not well known outside of Korean art and music circles, so they may be helpful to anyone with a general interest in South Korea, Korean art, Buddhism, music, East Asian aesthetics, and so on.
 In Part Two and Three I will be sharing similar terms in Chinese and Japanese aesthetics.

-Though there are many great books on Korean culture, the one I used in Korea was the then newly published Korean Temple Motifs: Beautiful Symbols of the Buddhist Faith, by Heo Gyun, published by Dolbegae (translated by Timothy Atkinson, 2005).
+Though there are many great books on Korean culture, the one I used in Korea was Korean Temple Motifs: Beautiful Symbols of the Buddhist Faith, by Heo Gyun, published by Dolbegae (translated by Timothy Atkinson, 2005).
 It is a excellent collection of pictures and mini-essays on the various structures and decorative aspects of Korean temple complexes: stone bridges, pillars, halls, statuary, and so on.

 한국어 미학적 용어

 Amit’a-bul: The Buddha of Infinte Light (Amitābha) who resides over the Western Pure Land Paradise.